Testing Updates and Summit’s Recommendations during COVID-19

 For students on an SAT path whose test plan was to retest, we encourage you to secure a fall SAT date as soon as possible.
 We anticipate high demand for all tests scheduled during fall 2020.
 Keep in mind that for the November 1 early decision deadlines, the August, September, or October SAT dates will get your scores back in time.
 You could also potentially test in November or December and still make regular decision deadlines.

-For students on an ACT path, the July 18 test is still on along with makeup date of July 25.
-However, many schools are closed this summer, thereby eliminating certain test center locations from the July dates.
-If you’re registered for July, hold onto it.
+For students on an ACT path, registration for fall ACT opens July 27.
+We are anticipating a shortage of seats at testing centers due to a combination of the restrictions during the pandemic.
 As a backup plan, consider registering now for a fall SAT (August, September) which you can cancel once you have successfully registered for the September ACT.
-Fall ACT registration opens in July.

 If your test plan was to SAT retest in the fall, then using one of the other fall dates for SAT Subject Tests can be a good option.
 We want to emphasize though that taking your final SAT should take precedence over Subject Tests.
 If it makes sense for you go for it, but make sure you lock in your SAT score before worrying about SAT Subject Tests.
 ACT students who need Subject Tests, please note that they aren’t offered on the new SAT September date that was added by The College Board.